gvwilson/sensibleadventures/gleam/gleam.md

 Number One stepped inside.
 The door closed behind him with a soft *click*.

-Gleam huddled in his hiding place while the snarly-dogs worried at itchy spots in their fur with their teeth.
+Gleam huddled in his hiding place while the clankers worried at itchy spots in their fur with their teeth.
 He was still cold and hungry, but he was angry now, too.
 There was enough light in the storage tanks around him to light up every home in the village for a